gelleson/codemerge/README.md

 - `-c, --count`: Specify the number of top files to display
 - `-i, --ignores`: Specify files/directories to ignore (can be used multiple times)
 - `-v, --verbose`: Enable verbose output mode
+- `-f, --filter`: Specify a filter pattern (can be used multiple times)

 ## Configuration